Summit Historical Society

 How does Summit Historical Society spend its money?

 Summit Historical Society directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Summit Historical Society tax-deductible?